8 Countries Near Turkey and the reasons you must visit

 Turkey is home to a diverse population with major cultural influences from both East and West.

-While it is technically a Middle East country, it doesn’t feel like most other Middle Eastern countries.
+While it is technically a Middle Eastern country, it doesn’t feel like most other Middle Eastern countries.

-The capital city, Ankara, is the second largest in the country after Istanbul.
+The capital city, Ankara, is the second largest in the country.

 As a former part of the Ottoman Empire, it has a rich cultural heritage with many ancient sites, including Troy, where Greek mythology states that Helen of Troy was taken by Paris.